by Caroline Tomlinson, Communications Content Manager

 Nationally, nurse practitioners are becoming the primary providers of health care, according to Mickle, as there is a growing physician shortage.
 Cedarville started its M.S.N. to meet industry needs while maintaining rigorous academics and a biblical worldview.

-Cedarville offers four areas of focus for the M.S.N., including family nurse practitioner, pediatric nurse practitioner, nurse educator and nursing leadership, plus a M.S.N. + M.B.A. dual degree.
+Cedarville offers five areas of focus for the M.S.N., including adult-gerontology acute care nurse practitioner, family nurse practitioner, pediatric nurse practitioner, nurse educator, and nursing leadership, plus a M.S.N. + M.B.A. dual degree.

 U.S. News Ranking Methodology